simonsanchez/simonsanchez.github.io/README.md

 The following optimizations were made:

 * the main stylesheet was relatively short, and so all CSS was inlined into the head of the document
+* instead of linking to the Google Fonts API, I applied @font-face rules (a big thanks to my instructor at UdaciHome for assisting me with this portion)
 * the secondary stylesheet for printing was given a media query
 * made all script tags asynchronous
 * used compressed images provided by PageSpeed Insights